-The Home Farm Dam catchment is situated within U10K quaternary catchment.
-U10K has a natural Mean Annual Runoff (MAR) of 40 million m3/annum and an area of 364 km2.
-However, only 21% flows into Home Farm Dam.
+The Home Farm Dam catchment is situated within the U10K quaternary catchment and has a natural Mean Annual Runoff (MAR) of 40 million m3/annum and an area of 364 km2.
+However, only 30.93% of the natural MAR flows into Home Farm Dam (UW, 2021).
 The dam has a limited incremental catchment area, viz.
-78 km2, with the majority of the runoff being intercepted by the upstream farm dams.
-Home Farm Dam relies on spills and releases from upstream farm dams.
+78 km2, with the majority of the runoff being intercepted by the upstream farm dams that have a combined capacity of 2.44 million m3 (UW, 2023).
+Home Farm Dam relies on spills and releases from the upstream Coppins and Lansdowne dams.

-The water resources that support the Ixopo System comprise the Home Farm Dam (Figure 8.3, Figure 8.4,
+The water resources that support the Ixopo System comprises the Home Farm Dam (Figure 8.3, Figure 8.4,

 Table 8.1 and Table 8.2) and a production borehole.
-These two sources are used to supply the current Ixopo town demand of 2.5 Me/day.
-The yield of the Ixopo system can be augmented by the St. Isidore Dam (Section 8.2.3 (a)).
+These two sources are used cooperatively to supply the current Ixopo town demand of 2.50 Me/day.
+The yield of the Ixopo system can be augmented by the St. Isidore Dam located downstream of the Home Farm Dam (Section 8.2.3 (a)).